RoamGuru Roam Guru

 GPS: 48.6533° N, 2.0239° W

-Access: From Bon Secours beach, walk across the sand/slippery rocks
+Access: From Bon Secours beach, walk across the sand and slippery rocks

 Grand Bé is uninhabited except for one permanent resident: François-René de Chateaubriand, the Romantic writer who requested burial here in 1848.
 His grave sits at the highest point of the small island, facing the sea.
 The inscription reads simply: "A great French writer wanted to rest here to hear only the sea and the wind."